paulcockrell/tagc-website/src/pages/articles/index.md

 ---
-templateKey: basic-page
+templateKey: articles-page
 title: Articles
 articles:
-  - undefined: /img/sample.pdf
+  - article: /img/sample.pdf
-  - undefined: /img/sample.pdf
+  - article: /img/sample.pdf
 ---
 The articles published on this page are by Club members for the use and information of other club members.